Vishekha/ISQA-8086_Readme_Vishekha/Service Learning Reflection.md

 ![UNO](https://www.unomaha.edu/news/2017/11/img/0161-IMG_MDMW_UC_5_REQUIRED_ELEMENTS_1.jpg)

-### What is the most important thing I learned in this course?
+### 1. What is the most important thing I learned in this course?
 What surprised me the most?
-### How well did your initial expectations compare to the actual experience?
+### 2. How well did your initial expectations compare to the actual experience?
-### What would I would like to keep or change if this project is repeated in the future -- any ideas for improvements?
+### 3. What would I would like to keep or change if this project is repeated in the future -- any ideas for improvements?

 ### Peer Reveiw for Team Memeber
 * Vincent - A+
->>
+>>I

 * Malik - B+
 >>